 Event triggers were formed using the hodoscope scintillators.
-Each spectrometer has two scintillator planes, S$_1$ and S$_2$, which are used for triggering and time of flight determination.
-Both scintillator planes are perpendicular to the nominal central ray of the spectrometer and separated by $\sim$2m.
-Each scintillator plane has 6 identical overlapping scintillators paddles made of thin plastic (0.5~cm thick BICRON 408) to minimize hadron absorption.
+Each spectrometer has two scintillator planes, S$_1$ and S$_2$, which are used for triggering and time-of-flight determination.
+Both scintillator planes are perpendicular to the nominal central ray of the spectrometer and separated by approximately 2~m.
+Each scintillator plane has 6 identical overlapping scintillator paddles made of thin plastic (0.5~cm thick BICRON 408) to minimize hadron absorption.
 A photo-multiplier tube (PMT) is attached to each end of each scintillator paddle to collect the photons produced by particles passing through the scintillator.
 We refer to these as the left and right PMTs of the scintillator paddle.

 The active area is approximately 170~cm~$\times$~36~cm for S$_1$ and 220~cm~$\times$~60~cm for S$_2$.
-The time resolution for each scintillator plane is $\sim$0.30~ns.
+The time resolution for each scintillator plane is approximately 0.30~ns.
 An additional scintillator counter, S$_0$, was added to the left arm trigger system for measurement of the efficiency.
 S$_0$ was installed before the S$_1$ scintillator plane and it is a 1~cm thick scintillator paddle with an active area of 190~cm~$\times$~40~cm and PMTs on both ends.

 The ADC signal measures the energy deposited in the scintillator.
 For the lower momentum settings, heavier particles deposit more energy in the scintillator, and this can be used to separate pions, protons, and deuterons.
-The TDC signal provides timing information for the different type of triggers used.
+The TDC signal provides timing information for the different types of triggers used.
 Given the time-of-flight of the particle between the scintillator planes and the particle momentum determined from the track reconstruction, we can reconstruct the particle velocity, $\beta$ = $v/c$.

 There are five basic triggers (event types) generated from the scintillator timing information.
 They are classified as primary physics triggers (T$_1$, T$_3$, and T$_5$) and efficiency triggers (T$_2$ and T$_4$).
 A sample of the efficiency triggers, which require only one of the primary hodoscope planes, is taken to monitor the hodoscope efficiency.
 Table~\ref{trig_def} gives the definitions of the trigger types used in this experiment.
-The trigger signal for a single plane requires that both of the PMTs fired on any one of the elements in that paddle.
+The trigger signal for a single plane requires that both of the PMTs fire on any one of the elements in that plane.